theboginator/goreader-server/readme.txt

-GoReader - A server for listening to a RFID-reading client running the GoReader Client Software
+GoReader - A server for listening to a RFID-reading client running the GoReader Client Software Written by Jacob Bogner
+Current Version: 0.5

 Settings stored in config.csv within the '/assets' directory

 Program functions:
--Listens to a a reader sending data to a configurable network port, receives an id # and a transaction amount from reader -Looks up id # on table and adds/subtracts the transaction amount from the principal balance -Will decline the transaction if the transaction would lower the principal balance below $0 OR the account is locked -Reports back to reader application "PASS/FAIL" -Allows intuitive editing of user table and balances -Allows editing of network parameters
+- Listens to a network port for incoming messages from a PED (Payment Entry Device - a Raspberry Pi running the goreader-client application)

+- Manages a map of all user accounts and their associated balances

+- When PED reports a new account number and transaction amount, the number is looked up in the map and the transaction amount is added/subtracted from the balance.
+If the new balance is <0, transaction will be rejected and a "denied" message will be sent to PED, else a "success" message will be sent to PED and the account balance will be updated

+To Install:

+Open GoLand and check out the latest version from https://github.com/theboginator/goreader-server.git go build main.go go run main.go